Nineteenth Air Force: Origins

-Organization
+Structure

-The headquarters of the Nineteenth Air Force was one of the most unusual air units ever created at that time.
+The headquarters of the Nineteenth Air Force was considered one of the most unusual HQs the U.S. Air Force created at the time.
 It had no permanently assigned aircraft or combat units.
 Nor did it have, since it was an operational headquarters only, any units or bases to supervise, train, or inspect.
 When not deployed, the Nineteenth had a close working relationship with the Ninth Air Force, which supported its administrative functions with many of its own people.
 These circumstances allowed the Nineteenth to limit its staff to approximately 85 military and 6 civilian personnel.

 The mission of Nineteenth Air Force was to prepare contingency plans for and to command short-notice deployments of the CASF anywhere in the world.
 It required each individual member to be ready for instant departure from the United States, and its staff sections maintained 30-day flyaway kits prepared for shipment.
 The Nineteenth worked closely with U.S. Army contingency units, and at one point, one-third of its staff was jump-qualified, able to parachute in with U.S. Army airborne troops.
 In the event of a crisis, the Nineteenth (working from a prepared plan which designated specific units, travel routes, en route support, and timing) would take command of the deploying CASF and serve as part of a joint task force, as a senior air command, or as a component command.
 At first glance the Nineteenth had a normal headquarters organization with major sections for planning, operations, and logistics.
 However, these sections had an important secondary function: each served as the lead command element for various geographical contingencies.

 The plans section would lead Europe and Middle Eastern deployments; the operations section would lead those to the Pacific; and the logistics section would lead deployments to Latin America, the Caribbean, and Africa.
 This unique arrangement allowed for continuity of planning and expertise and helped overcome some of the disadvantages inherent in the U.S. armed forces policy of churning personnel through different assignments every three or so years.
 Within the service, the Nineteenth soon earned its nickname: The Suitcase Air Force.

 In keeping with its mission of deterrence, a CASF, in theory, consisted of three task forces, each of which could vary in size and composition, according to its assigned task.